How to Start a Nonprofit in Ohio: A Beginner’s Step-by-Step Guide

 - Monitor financial performance

-- Represent the organization in legal matters
+- Represent the organization in legal matters, as outlined in OnBoardMeetings’ guide

 To ensure effective governance, seek board members who demonstrate: